 This course involves productive, contributing learning experiences in one or more off-campus settings.
 The student will complete a portfolio of activities and learning experiences approved by the supervisor in the setting.
 Application for internships will be made at least six weeks before the end of the semester prior to the semester of internship.
+Internship/Practicum fee applies.
 Prerequisites: Junior standing, a minimum grade point average of 2.5, and the approval of the program coordinator.
-Offered on demand...
+Offered on demand.